MarcinMrow/Feed-Reader-Testing/README.md

 ## How to run the project

-1. Download/ clone the repository
+1. Download/ clone the repository:
 ```
 $ git clone https://github.com/MarcinMrow/Feed-Reader-Testing.git
 ```